-- prior to solaris 10, services were started with the standard System V initialization (inittab + /etc/init.d scripts) - as this scripts run sequentially - the boot process can take long - service dependencies must be known to run the scripts in the appropiate order solaris boot process

-- this has been addressed with the new smf (Service Management Facilities) - services can also be configured the old way.
-These are referred as legacy services
+- prior to solaris 10, services were started with the standard System V initialization (inittab + /etc/init.d scripts) - as this scripts run sequentially - the boot process can take long - service dependencies must be known to run the scripts in the appropiate order - this has been addressed with the new smf (Service Management Facilities) - services can also be configured the old way.
+These are referred as legacy services solaris boot process

-- After control of the system is passed to the kernel, the system begins the last stage of the boot process: the init stage - init reads the file /etc/default/init to set variables that will get passed to its descendant processes, and reads the file /etc/inittab which tells which programs to start - it starts the svc.startd daemon which is responsible for starting and stopping other system services such as mounting file systems, configuring network devices svc.startd will also execute legacy run control (rc) scripts solaris runlevels starting with version 10, solaris doesn't use runelvels as such brings the machine to single user mode it introduces the concept of milestones.
+- After control of the system is passed to the kernel, the system begins the last stage of the boot process: the init stage - init reads the file /etc/default/init to set variables that will get passed to its descendant processes, and reads the file /etc/inittab which tells which programs to start - it starts the svc.startd daemon which is responsible for starting and stopping other system services such as mounting file systems, configuring network devices .... svc.startd will also execute legacy run control (rc) scripts solaris runlevels starting with version 10, solaris doesn't use runelvels as such brings the machine to single user mode it introduces the concept of milestones.
 A milestone is a special type of service that represents a group of services solaris milestones

-- the runlevel can still be got with the who -r command - the run level can still be changed with /sbin/init. for example - # /sbin/init 1 enters system maintenance mode, and svcadm milestone all restores normal system functioning managing services the basic commands to manage services are
+- the runlevel can still be got with the who -r command - the run level can still be changed with /sbin/init. for example - # /sbin/init 1

 - there are 3 milestone predefined

 - svc:/milestone/single-user (more or less) equivalent to

 init S

 - svc:/milestone/multi-user (more or less) equivalent to

 init 2

-- svc:/milestone/multi-user-server (more or less) equivalent to init 3 - there are also defined the milestones 'none' (maintenance mode, none services being run), and 'all', all services being run (default system run).
-For example: - # svcadm milestone none
+- svc:/milestone/multi-user-server (more or less)

+equivalent to init 3

+- there are also defined the milestones 'none' (maintenance mode, none services being run), and 'all', all services being run (default system run).
+For example:

+- # svcadm milestone none